hackersandslackers/hackersandslackers-theme/README.md

 ### Developers

-- **Webpack**: Deprecates Gulp in favor of Webpack with associated plugins such as SASS rendering.
+- **Webpack**: Relies on Webpack for builds (in place of Gulp).
+Utilizes Webpack plugins to render SASS, minify source files, and serves code-split asset bundles.
 - **Automations**: Integrations such as automatic post optimization, image caching, etc. are served by a [corresponding API](https://github.com/toddbirchard/blog-webhook-api)

 ## Getting Started (For Developers)